azratul/lyrics.nvim/README.md

-# Neovim Plugin for request lyrics into you vim buffer
+# Neovim Plugin for request lyrics into your vim buffer

 Work in Progress